Jump to

 In addition to fulfilling minimum Uber driver requirements expected of all drivers — which include proof of in-state insurance, background check clearance, and at least a year of licensed driving experience — the company takes strict measures to ensure only the best drivers are earning through Uber Black.

 Because Uber boasts that Black is a luxury service with professional drivers, one measure they take into account is a minimum rating requirement.
-Black drivers must maintain at least a 4.85 star rating at all times.

-Black drivers must also have commercial insurance.
 This commercial insurance requirement does create an additional cost, but when driving passengers is your career, it helps for you to decrease your liability.

-Our final recommendation: Check your local requirements before signing up.
 Some city and state regulations do place additional requirements on rideshare and black car services.

 For example, Nevada requires some drivers to have a state business license, and Los Angeles International Airport requires the driver to have airport permits in order to receive pick-up requests at the airport.